Notes on the Geography of The Eastern United States: Manhattan: Rivers, Rocks, Brownstones, Highrises

 "Diamonds are forever."
 So are pyramids.

 With steel-frames and elevators, densities took a leap, here in the case of Manhattan House, at 200 E. 60th.
-Tee design was by Skidmore, Owings & Merrill, and the AIA guide to the city considers the result "the closest Manhattan offers, conceptually, to the 'blocks' of Le Corbusier, his 'machines for living.'"
-Can you hear the kibitzer?
-"Some life."
+The design was by Skidmore, Owings & Merrill, and the AIA guide to the city considers the result "the closest Manhattan offers, conceptually, to the 'blocks' of Le Corbusier, his 'machines for living.'"
+Do you hear the kibitzer?
+He's saying, "Some life."
 (Norval White and Elliot Willensky, AIA Guide to New York City, 2000)